 The monthly lease payments were brought current on October 28, 2003 and remain current.
 On November 24, 2003 Moody's downgraded the Lease Revenue Bonds from "A1" to "A2".
 At the same time, Moody's confirmed the "Aa3" rating for the Route 3 North lease revenue bonds.
 Both issues were removed from "Watchlist for possible downgrade".
 On November 26, 2003 the Governor signed a supplemental budget for fiscal 2004, which included an appropriation of \$2.7 million for the facilities costs, including lease payments, associated with the College of Visual and Performing Arts at UMass Dartmouth.
+The Governor's fiscal 2005 budget recommendation released on January 28, 2004 designated a separate appropriation to meet this obligation.
 The fiscal 2005 GAA signed into law on June 25, 2004, included \$2.6 million in a specific line item appropriation to fully fund this obligation.